Shipping with this method takes 3-5 days

 Side Effects and Safety

-- Common: nausea, diarrhea, headache, fatigue, abnormal dreams.
+- Common effects: nausea, diarrhea, headache, fatigue, dizziness, and insomnia.

 Onset Time